 This blog post covers every step of how to configure a proxy server in the Firefox browser.
 Do not forget to carefully fill all the required proxy information and check your internet connection to ensure smooth browsing.
 You can also consider using a suitable proxy manager for simpler proxy management.

 For more integration examples, you can also check our other guides where we covered how to use proxy in Chrome.
-If you are unsure which proxy type is suitable for you, check out our blog post about choosing between residential and datacenter proxies.
+And if you need to purchase proxies before integrating them with Firefox, check out our Residential Proxies and Datacenter Proxies.
+You can read our blog post about choosing between residential and datacenter proxies to understand which proxy type is suitable for you.